-- Post the Notice of Intent (NOI) at the job site entrance or in the staging area.
-Include contact information for a superintendent, project manager or inspector that is on-site. - Secure port-a-lets to the ground and ensure they are placed away from waterways or inlets. - Fuel should be stored in a double walled tank or have secondary containment. - Provide storage for fuels, chemicals, oils and other potential pollutants.
+- Install a posting at or near the job site entrance that contains: - A copy of the Notice of Intent (NOI) - Contact information for a superintendent, project manager or inspector that is on-site - A copy of the construction plans or the location they can be found - Secure port-a-lets to the ground and ensure they are placed away from waterways or inlets. - Fuel should be stored in a double walled tank or have secondary containment. - Provide storage for fuels, chemicals, oils and other potential pollutants.